Ralph Borsodi: Life and work

 With Bob Swann, Borsodi created a land trust that functioned as an economic, banking, and credit institution, probably influenced by the ideas of Josiah Warren.
 Called the Independence Foundation, Inc., Borsodi intended it as a new and ethical way of making low-cost, cooperatively shared credit available to people who wanted to build homesteads in the community.
-This institution made it possible to provide people access to land without their having to pay outright for property in the beginning.
+This institution made it possible to provide people access to land without having to pay outright for property initially.

 Borsodi spent decades analyzing the ills of modern society and imagining remedies for the problems.
-His 1968 work, published in India, and titled Seventeen Universal Problems of Man and Society, catalogued his research and can be considered the beginning of a modern taxonomy of human problems and solutions.
-His followers felt he usually was working at solving problems at least 20 years before most analysts realized the problem existed.
-For example, it is said he predicted the inflation of the 1970s some thirty years before it came.
+His 1968 work, published in India, and titled Seventeen Universal Problems of Man and Society, cataloged his research and can be considered the beginning of a modern taxonomy of human problems and solutions.
+His followers felt he usually worked at solving issues for at least 20 years before most analysts realized the problem existed.
+For example, he predicted the inflation of the 1970s some thirty years before it came.
 One of his interests was in local currency, and he started an experiment with such a currency in his home area, Exeter, New Hampshire; however, the project came to an early end with Borsodi's failing health.
 He created a commodity-backed bartering currency called the Constant, reminiscent of Josiah Warren's "labor notes" at the Cincinnati Time Store.
 These appeared first as paper notes, but in 1974, coin-like pieces, called Globes, were minted and sold in 1/2 ounce and 1 ounce .999 silver denominations.
-The non-profit organization that sponsored them was the International Foundation for Independence, Inc., but the Globes were minted and sold by an organization called Arbitrage International.
+The non-profit organization that sponsored them was the International Foundation for Independence, Inc., but the Globes were minted and sold by Arbitrage International.

-Borsodi died in Exeter, New Hampshire, in October 1977, survived by his wife Clare and two sons - Edward M. and Ralph W. - by his first wife Myrtle Mae Simpson.
+Borsodi died in Exeter, New Hampshire in October 1977, survived by his wife Clare and two sons - Edward M. and Ralph W. - by his first wife Myrtle Mae Simpson.